 Who is an ideal candidate for a breast reduction?

-Patients can be as young as late teens to early 20’s experiencing the weight, inconvenience, back and neck pain, poor posture and lifestyle limitations large breasts impose, or they are women in their 40’s and 50’s who have put up with their issues for so long and just want it to stop.
-Then there are those in their 70’s who say they should have had it done 30 years earlier.
+Patients as young as late teens to early 20’s experiencing the weight, back and neck pain, poor posture and lifestyle limitations large breasts impose, or women in their 40’s and 50’s who have put up with their issues for so long and just want it to stop.
+Then there are those in their 70’s who have put up with these limitations even longer.

 Why should I consider a breast reduction?

 Large breasts are heavy.
 They sag, cause hygiene issues with rashes underneath, women develop grooves in their shoulders from the weight and chronic back and neck pain is very common.